 Eta Phi Lambda’s main goal is to promote and cultivate leaders on campus.
 They are active in Greek competitions and organized and social events.

 The men of this national fraternity are grounded in music, however, members do not have to be involved in music to benefit from membership.

 How to Join a Fraternity or Sorority

 On the week prior to Rush Week, all students interested in rushing a fraternity or sorority will go through Bid Night.
-On this night each group is allowed to have one final social to entice membership before bid cards must be turned in and membership solidified.
-Rush Week follows Bid Night with formal invitations distributed to each member who was successfully chosen by each fraternity and sorority.
+On this night, each group is allowed to have one final social to entice membership before bid cards must be turned in and membership solidified.
+Rush Week follows Bid Night with formal invitations distributed to each member who was chosen by each fraternity and sorority.
 Phi Mu Alpha and Sigma Alpha Iota hold a different rush based on stipulations from their national chapters.